Ethorbit/SteamDeck-SteamOS-Guides/README.md

 If you have any other custom partitions which SteamOS does not rely on to run, you can encrypt those as well.

+# Warning
+None of this is official.
+I am **not** a developer for Valve.
+The method used here is very hacky and may not work in future SteamOS releases.

 # Prerequisites
 * A USB-C hub with USB ports which works in the Steam Deck, preferably with power pass-through support so that you can charge the deck as well (encryption takes a while)
 * A USB flash drive with a Linux Installer on it